Automating NAIC Filing Deadline Alerts in Python

 with sqlite3.connect(self.db_path) as conn:

-cursor = conn.execute("""
+rows = conn.execute("""

 SELECT * FROM deadlines

-AND model_run_status = 'validated'
+WHERE model_run_status = 'validated'

 AND last_alert_sent IS NULL

-ORDER BY due_date_utc ASC
+ORDER BY due_date_utc ASC;

-def mark_dispatched(self, deadline_id: int, dispatch_ts: datetime) -> None:
+def mark_dispatched(self, deadline_id: int, when_utc: datetime) -> None:

 with sqlite3.connect(self.db_path) as conn: